dunow0033/MoviesCLI/README.md

 This app gives trivia about movie titles that the user enters

+Descriptions for each class used:

+cli class -- loop taking in user input of movie title, calling api class
+		on each selection.  loop first checks for valid movie title, and after the first set of trivia, it asks the user if they want to see more trivia.  they can see more trivia or move on to the next movie.loop ends when user enters 'q'

+	movies class -- initialized and defines the characteristics of each movie:

+		title, director, writer, actors, plot, date released, rating, awards

+		has array containing all movies entered, and a last method retrieving the last movie selected to display the information for the movie that was just entered

+  api class -- forms the url from the api containing the movie facts, parsed the json from this url
+		loops through each json object, grabbing the facts from the json object

+		after that loop is completed, makes a movie object containing the movie facts obtained from the loop

+    also contains a function to check if the movie title entered was valid or not

 ## Installation

   Add this line to your application's Gemfile: